 Rochester Area Community Foundation is honored that the Ralph C. Wilson, Jr. Foundation chose to work with us to provide annual and ongoing support for youth sports and recreation in our region and to help ensure a strategic community investment approach in Rochester.

 The Ralph C. Wilson, Jr. Legacy Fund for Smart Strategy: In December 2015, this endowment fund was established with a $500,000 gift.
 It supports expert research, evaluation, intelligence gathering, and assessment of best practices to advance powerful solutions for positive community change.
-This fund has supported two key projects:
+This fund has supported these key projects:

 - The report, Poverty and Self-Sufficiency in the Nine-County Greater Rochester Area, released in September 2016, analyzed poverty data from the U.S. Census’ five-year American Community Survey.
 Its findings will help provide baseline data for measuring local anti-poverty efforts.

 - Hard Facts: Race and Ethnicity in the Nine-County Greater Rochester Area, released in August 2017, found that the status of African Americans and Latinos in our region is worse across the board than their counterparts in New York State and the nation.
 The Hard Facts Update report was released in August 2020.

 The Ralph C. Wilson, Jr. Legacy Fund for Youth Sports: This endowed fund was established in December 2016 with a $5 million gift to increase access and affordability of all forms of physical activity for youth through organized sports and casual play.
 This fund will provide annual and ongoing grants to support current and new youth sports and recreation programs and initiatives run by local communities or organizations.